vdaas/vald/docs/guides/configurations.md

 Because agent places indices on memory, termination of agent pods mean loss of indices.
 It is important to set resource requests and limits appropriately not to terminate agent pods.

-It is highly recommended to request totally 40% of cluster memory for agent pods.
+It is highly recommended to request a totally 40% of cluster memory for agent pods.
 And also it is highly recommended not to set resource limits to agent pods.

 Pod priorities are also useful for saving agent pods from eviction.